Last Updated on December 27, 2022 by admin

 5. Book a Hotel Near the City Center

 If you only have a few days in Paris, you don’t want to spend half your day navigating public transportation (or traffic!) trying to get into the city center.
 Instead, book a hotel near the main attractions.
 It will be well worth the extra money if you have the budget for it.
 We stayed at the Hotel du Louvre (booking information linked here), and would highly recommend it to others.
-(You can read all about our review of the hotel by clicking here.)
+(You can read all about our review of the hotel.)

 6. Check for Museum Closure Days